authzforce/fiware/doc/InstallationAndAdministrationGuide.rst

 Minimal
 -------

 #.
+Install a JDK 7 if you don't have one already, using either of these two methods depending on your JDK preference:

+   * If you prefer OpenJDK: ``$ sudo aptitude install openjdk-7-jdk``
+   * If you prefer Oracle JDK, follow the instructions from `WEB UPD8 <http://www.webupd8.org/2012/01/install-oracle-java-jdk-7-in-ubuntu-via.html>`_.
+In the end, you should have the package ``oracle-java7-installer`` installed.
+#.
+Install Tomcat 7: ``$ sudo aptitude install tomcat7``
+#.
 Download the binary (Ubuntu package with ``.deb`` extension) release of AuthZForce from `the Github project releases page <https://github.com/authzforce/server/releases/download/release-4.4.1/authzforce-ce-server_4.4.1_all.deb>`_.
 You get a file called ``authzforce-ce-server_4.4.1_all.deb``.
 #.
 Copy this file to the host where you want to install the software.
 #.
 On the host, from the directory where you copied this file, run the following commands: